segbo-db/segbo/README.md

 - Grossman, Eitan, Elad Eisan, Dmitry Nikolaev and Steven Moran.
 2020.
 Revisiting the Uniformitarian Hypothesis: Can we detect recent changes in the typological frequencies of speech sounds?
 In Proceedings of the 13th International Conference on the Evolution of Language (EVOLANG 2020).
 Online: https://brussels.evolang.org/proceedings/papers/EvoLang13_paper_182.pdf.

 - Eisen, Elad.
 2019. *The typology of phonological segment borrowing*.
 Hebrew University of Jerusalem MA thesis.
+Online: https://www.researchgate.net/publication/341734023_The_Typology_of_Phonological_Segment_Borrowing.

 Several articles using SegBo are in the works, and we are working on setting up a website to make the data accessible via a GUI, so stay tuned.